Home maintenance checklist for all seasons

 Biannual home maintenance

 Deep clean.
-Trust us; this will be your new favourite thing.
+Trust us; this will be your new favorite thing in your home maintenance schedule.
 Go for a deep clean and get your home sparkling once again.
 This includes things like cleaning baseboards and appliances.

 Vacuum your refrigerator coils.
 Did you know that your refrigerator can use up to 15% of your home power?
 You want your refrigerator running efficiently, and part of that is cleaning your refrigerator coils.